rsyslog/rsyslog/source/installation/install_from_source.rst

 scripts will probably work quite well.
 There is one caveat, though.
 The scripts need to tell syslogd that the files have been rotated.
 To do this, they typically have a part using syslogd's init script to do that.
-Obviously, the default scripts do not know about rsyslogd, so they manipulate syslogd.
-If that happens, in most cases an additional instance of stock syslogd is started (in almost all cases, this was not functional, but it is at least distracting).
+Obviously, scripts for other default daemons do not know about rsyslogd, so they manipulate the other one.
+If that happens, in most cases an additional instance of that daemon is started.
 It also means that rsyslogd is not properly told about the log rotation, which will lead it to continue to write to the now-rotated files.

 So you need to fix these scripts.
 See your distro-specific documentation how they are located.
-Under most Linuxes, the primary script to modify is /etc/cron.daily/sysklogd.
-Watch for a comment "Restart syslogd" (usually at the very end of the file).
-The restart command must be changed to use rsyslogd's rc script.

-Also, if you use klogd together with rsyslogd (under most Linuxes you will do that), you need to make sure that klogd is restarted after rsyslogd is restarted.
-So it might be a good idea to put a klogd reload-or-restart command right after the rsyslogd command in your daily script.
-This can save you lots of troubles.

 Done
 ~~~~

-This concludes the steps necessary to install rsyslogd.
+This concludes the steps necessary to install rsyslog.
 Of course, it is
 always a good idea to test everything thoroughly.
 At a minimalist level,
 you should do a reboot and after that check if everything has come up
 correctly.
 Pay attention not only to running processes, but also check